SysMo/SmoWeb/ThermoFluids/templates/documentation/reStructuredText/FreeConvection.rst

 External Flow
 -------------

-The folowing geometry configurations have been implemented for external free convection
+The following geometry configurations have been implemented for external free convection:

 Vertical plane